ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 2. Click the All Models link to return to the main API Designer page.

 # Step 12 - Using OAuth to protect your API
+**WARNING: The following section is under construction, but I want to show you what is coming soon**

+## Introduction
 OAuth - Open Authorization is a great and modern security mechanism.
 It is used for two main cases: authentication and authorization.
 The very nice thing with OAuth is that there is a full control on the life of the token (client side or server side), it is possible to refresh the token, meaning being able to recreate an access token without the need of re-entering the user's credentials, it is possible to perform authorization with the notion of scope, it is possible to authorize a third party to access your data without authenticating (or using your credentials) to this third party, it is possible to revoke the token, a lot of very good things.
 The only limitations was the content of the token regarding the identity of the parties, this is basically a UUID, but this limitation is corrected with OpenID Connect.
 One difficulty with OAuth is coming from its flexibility, it is so flexible that it implies a lot of various ways to use OAuth, choices to use different grant types, the way to extract the identity, to perform authentication, to control the revocation and introspection, the way the scope and the consents are handled, the redirection, etc …

+ ## Preparing the environment - Fake Authentication URL APIC

+ ## Protecting an API with BA

+ ## Protecting an API with OAuth - Resource Owner Password Credentials grant
+The Resource Owner Password Credentials grant type is specified in [RFC 6749 - OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749 "The OAuth 2.0 Authorization Framework Specification").

 > **Note**: In this lab, we do not explain how to propagate the user information with a JWT token, it will be done in another version of this lab.
 But this is an important question, and there are different ways to get user information like having the back end performing a call back with the OAuth token to get information.

 In this lab, we start with a very simple case, but still very useful: the use of the Password flow which really is the Resource Owner Password Credentials grant type in OAuth terminology.
 It is easy because it is 2-legged, for simplicity we also use Basic Authorization to extract identity, the user will be authenticated against an LDAP Server.
 We do use API Connect as the OAuth provider, notice that it is also possible to use API Connect with an external OAuth provider.

+## Protecting an API with OAuth - Resource Owner Password Credentials grant
+OIDC specification is based on the use of the idtoken which is a JSON Web Token - JWT specified at [RFC 7519](https://tools.ietf.org/html/rfc7519 "RFC 7519 Specification").

+## Protecting an API with OAuth - Authorization Code grant
+JSON Web Key (JWK) is specified at [RFC 7517](https://tools.ietf.org/html/rfc7517 "RFC 7517 Specification").
+A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
+I'm using a Simple JSON Web Key generator: [mkjwk](https://mkjwk.org/ "Simple JSON Web Key generator ").

+## Protecting an API with OAuth - Adding OIDC

 This configuration requires two steps:
 1. Creating an OAuth API